Landesarchiv-Thueringen/x-man/README.md

 to remove the `TLS_INSECURE_SKIP_VERIFY` option for URLs that you provided certificates for.

+Remember to remove the generated `Test-RootCA.crt` for production use.

 ## Development

 When run with development configuration, there are some additional options to help with testing and debugging.